thedzy/my-one-page-argument-for-learning-to-code/commands_explained.md

 ## **_NEVER_** run code you don't understand

-I often hear that people call themselves 'Copy and paste' coders.
+I often hear people call themselves 'Copy and paste' coders.
 And, while copying and pasting is a legitimate thing to do, it should not be your only way of doing things.
-A better method is to find code, see what is done and recreate, and at a bare minimal, copy it, know ingexactly what it does.
+A better method is to find code, see what is done and then recreate it, and at a bare minimal, copy it, but know exactly what it does. \
+Here is my small example of code that has unintended results.

 > "Running code you found on the internet is like chewing gum you found in the subway'.